 Nilea is not an alarm system.
-It is a space for quiet reflection.
+It is a calm workspace for creators, a space for quiet reflection.

 Instead of pushing information out, it provides a place for you to come in.